bgoonz/docs-collection/github/sponsors/receiving-sponsorships-through-github-sponsors/disabling-your-github-sponsors-account.md

 ---
 title: Disabling your GitHub Sponsors account
-intro: 'If you no longer want to participate in {% data variables.product.prodname_sponsors %}, you can disable your {% data variables.product.prodname_sponsors %} account.'
+intro: "If you no longer want to participate in {% data variables.product.prodname_sponsors %}, you can disable your {% data variables.product.prodname_sponsors %} account."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Open Source